-The parent company financial statements have been prepared in compliance with Philippines Financial Reporting Standard (PFRSs).
+The consolidated financial statements of the Group have been prepared in accordance with Philippine Financial Reporting Standards (PFRSs).

-The parent company financial statements have been prepared on a historical cost basis, except for crude oil inventory which is valued at net realizable value (NRV) and financial assets at FVOCI which are measured at fair value.
-The parent company financial statements are presented in Philippine Peso, which is the Parent Company's functional and presentation currency, rounded off to the nearest peso, except when otherwise indicated.
+The consolidated financial statements have been prepared on a historical cost basis, except for crude oil inventory which is valued at net realizable value (NRV) and and financial assets at FVOCI which are measured at fair value.
+The consolidated financial statements are presented in Philippine Peso, which is the Parent Company's and its subsidiary's functional and presentation currency, rounded off to the nearest peso, except when otherwise indicated.